Oda Nobunaga: Culture

 Nobunaga initiated a period in Japanese art history known as Fushimi, or the Azuchi-Momoyama period, in reference to the area south of Kyoto.
 He built extensive gardens and castles which were themselves great works of art.
 Azuchi Castle included a seven-story Tenshukaku, which included a treasury filled with gold and precious objects.
 Works of art included paintings on movable screens (byōbu), sliding doors (fusuma), and walls by Kanō Eitoku.
-During this time, Nobunaga's tea master Sen no Rikyū established key elements of the Japanese tea ceremony.